Anne Glass: Season 4

-Shortly afterwards Anne and the 2nd Mass arrive in Chinatown, and Anne reunites with Ben and Lourdes, and to her relief she embraces a now grown up Lexi.
+Shortly afterwards, Anne and the 2nd Mass arrive in Chinatown, and Anne reunites with Ben and Lourdes, and, to her relief, she embraces a now grown-up Lexi.
 Her emotional reunion is cut short when Ben and Maggie explain that Lexi had made a deal with an Overlord to protect the residents of Chinatown, and is forced to confront her.
-When Lexi explains that she had done this for the greater good, Anne angrily confronts the Overlord who speaks through Ben and explains that he believes the Espheni can live with humanity in peace.
-Anne then is forced to back down when Lexi awakens her powers, after Anne orders that the Overlord be captured.
+When Lexi explains that she has done this for the greater good, Anne angrily confronts the Overlord, who speaks through Ben and explains that he believes the Espheni can live with humanity in peace.
+Anne is forced to back down when Lexi awakens her powers after Anne orders that the Overlord be captured.

-With the Overlord now captured, Anne questions the Overlord again with the help of Ben, but is forced to cease the interrogation when Ben's health is affected.
-Now outside, Anne is confronted by an angry Lexi who uses her powers to choke her, but collapses before she can kill Anne.
-Concerned for Lexis well being, Anne enlists the help of Dr Kadar who notes extreme concern for her health, and mentions that her fever is over 120 degrees.
-As Lexis health takes a turn for the worse, Anne turns to the Overlord in desperation and begs it for help, seemingly unaware it's still connected to Ben.
+With the Overlord now captured, Anne questions the Overlord again with the help of Ben but is forced to cease the interrogation when Ben's health is affected.
+Now outside, Anne is confronted by an angry Lexi who uses her powers to choke her but collapses before she can kill Anne.
+Concerned for Lexis' well-being, Anne enlists the help of Dr. Kadar, who notes extreme concern for her health and mentions that her fever is over 120 degrees.
+As Lexi's health takes a turn for the worse, Anne turns to the Overlord in desperation, and begs it for help, seemingly unaware it's still connected to Ben.
 When the Overlord doesn't answer her, she attacks it, causing Ben agonizing pain.
 Maggie hears Ben mention flowers and rushes to tell Anne the news, and of Bens condition.
 Understanding what the Overlord meant, Anne is able to calm Lexis fever, but is tricked by Lexi who orders Lourdes to release the Overlord.
 Before Anne can question Lexis motive, Lexi tells her that the Overlord is her father.

 After an emotional reunion with Tom, she is faced with news from Lourdes that Lexi is now in a cocoon.
 Upset for her daughter she draws her knife and goes towards Lexi to free her, but is stopped by Tom who warns against irrational behavior as it may cost Lexi her life.
 Realizing that she also was in a cocoon in the Espheni tower, at Dr Kadars advice Anne undertakes memory regression.
 She recalls her last moments with her son Sammy before awakening.
 Distressed by the memory, Anne continues and recalls how she was at the Espheni tower in a cocoon with Karen holding baby Lexi, Karen tells her that Lexi is her creation and that they're only keeping her alive as Lexi needs a mother.
 Anne despairs.